Catholic Saints & Feasts Titelbild

 Christentum Spiritualität

-Patron Saint of artists, physicians, and surgeons
+Patron Saint of the clergy

 Mehr anzeigen Weniger anzeigen